top of page

 This is discipleship of the body.
 This is how truth becomes flesh again.

-Retraining the body to hold truth under pressure
+• Retraining the body to remain steady under pressure

 Freeze dissolves when truth is no longer merely believed - but embodied.